- Safety and Health Topics

 Chemicals have the ability to react when exposed to other chemicals or certain physical conditions.
 The reactive properties of chemicals vary widely and they play a vital role in the production of many chemical, material, pharmaceutical, and food products we use daily.
 When chemical reactions are not properly managed, they can have harmful, or even catastrophic consequences, such as toxic fumes, fires, and explosions.
 These reactions may result in death and injury to people, damage to physical property, and severe effects on the environment.
 Process Safety Management is used to prevent and mitigate chemical reactivity hazards.

-Chemical reactivity hazards are addressed in specific standards for the general and construction industries.
+Chemical reactivity hazards are addressed in specific OSHA standards for General Industry and Construction.

 How do I find out about employer responsibilities and workers' rights?